alberto-paparella/alberto-paparella.github.io/_pages/about.md

 Many-Valued Logics, Automated Theorem Proving and Symbolic Machine Learning.
 I am also part of the
 [Applied Computational Logic and Artificial Intelligence Lab](https://aclai.unife.it/en/) at the University of Ferrara.
+At the moment, I am also a visiting PhD student at the University of Queensland, in Brisbane, Australia.

 The main goal of my research is to improve Symbolic Machine Learning algorithms through the use (and relative study) of non-classical logic, with a double aim: